photoprism/photoprism-docs/docs/developer-guide/api/oidc.md

 - <https://keycloak.localssl.dev/realms/master/.well-known/openid-configuration>

-An `admin` account for managing users and a `user` account for testing single sign-on account are pre-registered.
+An `admin` account for managing users and a `user` account for testing single sign-on are pre-registered.
 Both have the password `photoprism`.

 !!! example ""
     Please do not use this test identity provider in a production environment as its configuration is not secure.